Posts Tagged ‘Workplace’

 many-unions

 I often think that there should be a large sign on the office wall of every person who works in a theatre building: I CARE ABOUT YOU!
-Who is the “You” in this case?
+Who is the “You”, you may wonder?

 You, the performer; you, the playwright; you, the stagehand; you, the theatre owner; you, the designer; you, the audience member…It is a mighty list!